Please explain the RCSID macro at the start of every .cpp file.

 I'm closing this issue.
 No further discussion of this matter is constructive.

-#6 Updated by Andreas Huggel almost 2 years ago
+#6 Updated by Andreas Huggel about 2 years ago

 Just a last comment: The entire concept of each file having a version number is an old-fashioned notion from the SCCS and RCS days.
 It doesn't make sense with today's distributed source code management systems.
 So this macro will become obsolete latest when we move from SVN to such a tool.